MicrosoftDocs/bot-docs/articles/bot-framework-publish-configure.md

 ---
-title: Bot Framework Configure Bot | Microsoft Docs
+title: Configure a bot to run on one or more channels using the Bot Framework Portal | Microsoft Docs
-description: Detailed walkthrough of how to configure a bot to run on one or more channels using the Bot Framework Developer Portal.
+description: Learn how to configure a bot to run on one or more channels by using the Bot Framework Portal.
-services: Bot Framework
-documentationcenter: BotFramework-Docs
+keywords: Bot Framework, Bot Builder, configure bot, Bot Framework Portal, channel, configure
 author: kbrandl
 manager: rstand

+# the ms.topic should be the section of the IA that the article is in, with the suffix -article.
+Some examples:
+# get-started article, sdk-reference-article
+ms.topic: publish-article

+ms.prod: botframework

+# The ms.service should be the Bot Framework technology area covered by the article, e.g., Bot Builder, LUIS, Azure Bot Service
-ms.service: Bot Framework
+ms.service: Bot Builder

-ms.topic: article
-ms.workload: Cognitive Services
+# Date the article was updated
 ms.date: 02/06/2017

-ms.author: v-kibran@microsoft.com
+# Alias of the document reviewer.
+Change to the appropriate person.
+ms.reviewer: rstand

+# Include the following line commented out
+#ROBOTS: Index
 ---

 # Configure a bot to run on one or more channels

 After you have [registered](bot-framework-publish-register.md) your bot with the Bot Framework and [deployed](bot-framework-publish-deploy.md) your bot to the cloud,